awsdocs/aws-cost-management-user-guide/doc_source/ce-custom-reports.md

 You can use the console to save the results of a Cost Explorer query as a report\.

 **Note**
 Cost Explorer reports can be modified\.
-We strongly recommend that you do not use them for auditing purposes\.
+We strongly recommend that you don't use them for auditing purposes\.

 **To save a Cost Explorer report**